 - a Child under 13

 please indicate this on the referral form and also follow the appropriate additional process below for these special cases.
 Completed SCH Referral Forms and any supporting documentation (for Emergency 72 Hour placements or for children under 13) should be securely emailed to the NSWCU.
 The NSWCU can also be contacted on 01962 846432 for more information on secure welfare placements.

-The NSWCU’s working hours are Monday to Thursday 08.30 – 17:00 and Friday 8.30 – 18:00.
-If you require assistance outside of these hours you can contact the YJB on 0845 3636363, where you can access a message facility informing you of where there is Welfare bed availability.
-Contact should then be made directly to the Secure Children’s Home with vacancies with your request.
+The NSWCU’s working hours are Monday to Friday 08.30 – 17:00.
+If you require assistance outside of these hours, please call the unit on 01962 846432 where a message facility will inform you of where there is Welfare bed availability.
+Contact should then be made directly to the Secure Children’s Homes with vacancies with your request.
 A Secure Children’s Home referral form will need to be completed for the Home and a copy also sent to the NSWCU.

 Emergency 72 Hour Cases

 For emergency cases, the Assistant Director may apply the 72 hour rule and authorise in writing the holding of a young person for up to 72 hours.

 Please indicate that an emergency 72 hour placement is required on the SCH Referral Form.
 Liaison with the NSWCU will identify the most appropriate accommodation for the young person.

 The Authorisation letter template below should then be completed, on the letterhead of the referring authority, and issued to the manager of the home identified with the NSWCU.
 A copy of this letter should also be forwarded to the NSWCU.

 Welfare referrals for Children under the age of 13

 It is possible to make a welfare placement for children under the age of 13 but this requires approval from the Secretary of State (local authorities in England) or the Welsh Ministers (local authorities in Wales).
 For children under 13 please download and follow the DfE approval process below.